typedb/typedb-docs/11-query/05-updating-data.md

 [tab:end]
 </div>

-To replace a role player, we combine extending the relation with removing a role player:
+To replace a role player, we combine the steps for extending the relation, with steps for removing a role player:

 <div class="tabs dark">